jedster1111/TicTacToe/tic-tac-toe/README.md

 Run react app with: npm start<br>
-run socket server with: nodemon server<br>
+Run socket server with: nodemon server<br>
 Both will automatically restart when you make changes to files.

 ********